mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-29 -- Rep. Tony Cárdenas (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-29)
 ### Committees
-Tony Cárdenas is the #20 Republican on the House Committee on Energy and Commerce
+Tony Cárdenas is the #20 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```